juek/CustomSections/README.md

 So, to come to the point, if you're not into coding at all, this one is not for you.

 ## A note for developers
 Building own section types normally requires in-depht knowledge of Typesetter CMS.
 This plugin will make things way easier, but it still hooks into the CMS at a rather low level.
 This implicates that Typesetter will not be able to catch and report all errors like it can do on higher levels.
-Especially errors in the editor components, which are 'AJAXed', can be really tricky to debug.
+Especially errors in the editor components, which are 'AJAXed' in a combined form togehter with other script components required for editing, can be quite tricky to debug.
 When you start creating your own section types using this plugin, frequent testing is a good idea.

 ## Credits
 [a2exfr](http://my-sitelab.com/), [juergen](https://www.typesettercms.com/User/789)